Counterfeit (song)

-"Counterfeit" is the debut single by American rap rock band Limp Bizkit, released in August 1997.
-It is from their debut album Three Dollar Bill, Y'all (1997).
+"Counterfeit" is the debut single by American nu metal band Limp Bizkit, released on August 26, 1997.
+It is from their debut studio album, Three Dollar Bill, Y'all (1997).
 Notable for showcasing guitarist Wes Borland's experimental playing style, the song was written by Borland, DJ Lethal, Fred Durst, John Otto and Sam Rivers as a response to local bands that copied Limp Bizkit's style.

 "Counterfeit" was the subject of controversy when Interscope Records paid a Portland radio station to play the song fifty times as a paid advertising, sparking payola accusations and criticism of the band and label.
 In 1999, the song was reissued as another single under the title "Counterfeit Countdown".
 It also appears on multiple compilations.

 Music and lyrics

 The song originated from the band's frustrations at the fact that other bands were copying Limp Bizkit's style.
 According to Borland, "They saw this little thing we built [...] and they were like, 'Oh, let's get baggy pants and dress like kind of hip-hoppy and, you know, play heavy metal and rap.' [...] five or six bands just popped up out of nowhere that became these, you know, groups that were trying to sound like us.
 It was ridiculous.
 That's where the song 'Counterfeit' came from."

 On the recorded version, Borland played without a guitar pick, performing with two hands, one playing melodic notes, and the other playing chord progressions.
 Borland's playing featured octave shapes, and choppy, eighth-note rhythms, sometimes accompanied by muting his strings with his left hand, creating a percussive sound.
 Borland also made use of unevenly accented syncopated sixteenth notes and hypnotic, droning licks to create a disorienting effect.